Kuchengeschmack/Kuchengeschmack.github.io/README.md

 pnpm release
 ```

-Follow the prompt and the `package.json` and `CHANGELOG.md` files shall be updated automatically and committed on the fly.
-The corresponding commit will be automatically tagged with version number.
+Then follow the prompt.
+Project's `package.json` and `CHANGELOG.md` files shall be updated automatically and committed on the fly.
+The corresponding commit shall be automatically tagged with version number.

-You must use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) so that the changelog can be updated properly when running `pnpm release`.

 ## Feedback 🔂

-Feel free to address any issues using the [_Issues_](https://github.com/Kuchengeschmack/artiste-peintre/issues) tab of this Github repo.
+Feel free to address any issues using the [Issues](https://github.com/Kuchengeschmack/artiste-peintre/issues) tab of this Github repo.